codevogel/codevogel/README.md

 I make **games** 🕹️ and build **software** 💻.
 Visit my website at [codevogel.com](https://codevogel.com/)

-I am currently employed as a teacher Creative Software Development at [Grafisch Lyceum Utrecht](https://www.glu.nl/) 👨‍🏫, but am open to (freelance) indie game development offers.
+I am currently employed as a teacher Creative Software Development at [Grafisch Lyceum Utrecht](https://www.glu.nl/) 👨‍🏫, but am open to (freelance) (indie) game development offers.
 Check out some of [my projects](https://codevogel.com/projects/)!

-For now, here's a fun tool I wrote: [Project Level Shortcuts](https://github.com/codevogel/pls).
+For now, here's a tool I wrote I think you should check out: [Project Level Shortcuts](https://github.com/codevogel/pls).
 <!--
 **codevogel/codevogel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.